 Our research shows that smaller cities have smaller eco-footprints which is an inescapable fact due to scale!
 Larger cities have mass transit infrastructure which is not viable in smaller cities, so classifying cities by size makes comparative analysis possible and fair to all cities studied.

 Measured in square km.
 Larger municipal boundaries create larger city footprints.
 Annexation and amalgamation are how cities grow in size and this is always done for economic reasons.
 The exceptions to this rule are Halifax and Saguenay; both of these cities have extensive wilderness reserves inside their boundaries which skews both Municipal Area and Population Density indicators.
 For this reason they are given ceiling scores for both indicators.
+Smaller is better.

 Protected greenspace areas are subtracted from Municipal Area because it reflects a more realistic density calculation.
 Higher population densities mean less space is used for more human activity.
 It is a measurement of footprint efficiency thus making higher density scores more desirable.
 It is also an indirect measurement of urban sprawl which has become the largest cause of greenspace loss inside city limits.
-Wilderness Reserve Area's are now included in this calculation.
+Wilderness Reserve Area's are also included in this calculation.
 Higher is better.